brentgroves/repsys/a_status/current_status copy.md

 ## **[Start Here](../k8s/menu.md)**

-## Informational

-- MRP is transitioning from MSC vending machines and are anxious about the tool management system.
-- We manually run scripts to update the data warehouse that Power BI reports use as its data source.
-The automated report system could be used to to run the scripts automatically.

 ## AI Overview: **[Linux Namespaces](https://linux-blog.anracom.com/2017/10/30/fun-with-veth-devices-linux-bridges-and-vlans-in-unnamed-linux-network-namespaces-i/)**

 Linux namespaces were created to provide process isolation by allowing processes to have their own, separate view of system resources, enabling the creation of lightweight, self-contained environments, which forms the basis of containerization technologies like Docker.